Fly Fishing For Salmon: Tactics Used By Guides For More Salmon

 Salmon Fishing On The Salmon River Header

 There are many different flies used for salmon.
+Weighted flies and non-weighted flies are used.
 The flies will depend on the methods and the conditions, as well as where in the spawning cycle the salmon are in.

-What I mean is that salmon that have just entered the river and are in the lower river will likely be more interested in bigger brighter flies and streamers since they have been feeding for so long on baitfish in the ocean or great lakes.
+Salmon that have just entered the river and are in the lower river will likely be more interested in brighter and bigger flies and streamers since they are aggressive.

 flies for Pa Steelhead